• Skip to main content

 About Kerry Flatley

 Hi!
 I’m Kerry, the mother of two girls and a certified parent educator.
-I believe it is possible for parents to have a supportive, loving, and warm relationship with their kids while still raising them to be independent and ultimately self-sufficient.
-Over the years, I’ve read numerous books and articles that support this belief and I’ve put those ideas into practice with my own kids.
+I believe it is possible for parents to have a supportive, loving, and warm relationship with their kids while raising them to be independent and ultimately self-sufficient.
+Over the years, I’ve read numerous books and articles that support this belief and I’ve put these ideas into practice with my own kids.
 Read more about me and Self-Sufficient Kids here.